jyyhuang/betadvisor-ai/README.md

 # BetAdvisor AI

-An AI-powered betting and prediction market advisor that provides personalized bet suggestions based on user preferences, current market data, and real-time web search.
+An AI-powered betting and prediction market advisor that provides personalized bet suggestions based on user preferences and real-time web search.

 ---